 For us as employees, managers and coaches, self-organization means above all organizing ourselves so well that we can master the challenges we face and successfully complete our projects.
 Good self-organization is important even in private life.
-Every housewife and mother is forced to organize herself in order to cope with her exhausting daily routine due to her extensive range of tasks.
-Learn here what makes good self-organization, what self-organization methods there are and how you can learn to organize yourself.
+Due to their extensive range of tasks, every housewife and mother is forced to organize themselves in order to cope with their strenuous everyday lives.
+Learn here what a good self-organization, which self-organization methods there is and how you learn to organize yourself.

 What does self-organization mean?

-The official self-organization definition describes a system development that leads to the more efficient The aim is to shape processes in professional and private life.
-Good self-organization thus forms the basis for structures and orders that correspond to the respective circumstances and are adapted to the necessary needs.
+The official self-organization definition describes a system development that leads to the more efficient The aim is to shape processes in both professional and private life.
+Good self-organization thus forms the basis for structures and orders that correspond to the respective circumstances and are adapted to the necessary Needs are adapted.